sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 * First, the story should be viral, publicly believed, in order to change a large enough audience to move the market.
 * Second, Shiller's uses some propositions while explaining the term.
 He states that "the economic impact of narratives may change through time" and "narrative constellations have more impact than any one narrative".
 * Lastly, Shiller mentions social media as a source of narratives and Google Ngram as a tool for tracking them.
-**TODO: cite coursera
+<d-cite key="coursera_narratives"></d-cite>

 Combined together, to capture a narrative, one would need a good measure of what many people are discussing about, over time.
 Twitter (X), in this case, is an almost ideal source of information for capturing this distribution of opinions.

-**And how to extract the "narrative" aspect from tweets?** Aligning with Shiller’s arguments and with existing literature, the extraction might be (for example) a sentiment, a topic, or a specific economic outlook.
-TODO: citations
+**And how to extract the "narrative" aspect from tweets?** Aligning with Shiller’s arguments and with existing literature, the extraction might be (for example) a sentiment <d-cite key="macaulay2023narrative, yang2023multi, adams2023more, kim2023forecasting, gurgul2023forecasting, wang2023deepemotionnet"></d-cite>, a topic <d-cite key="ash2021relatio"></d-cite>, or a specific economic outlook <d-cite key="nyman2021news, ahrens2021extracting, handlan2020text"></d-cite>.

 ## Social Media Narratives